martinmoene/type-lite/README.md

         ctest -V

-All tests should pass, indicating your platform is supported and you are ready to use *type*.
+All tests should pass, indicating your platform is supported and you are ready to use *type lite*.

 Other implementations of strong types